andlab-um/lab-website/_pages/home.md

 ## News

+**2025.2.13** ANDLab's work titled "Emotional intelligence of large language models and its psychological applications" is published by *Science $ Technology Review*!

 **2024.9.9** Keyu's work titled "The Association between Social Rewards and Anxiety:Links from Neurophysiological Analysis in Virtual Reality and Social Interaction Game" got accepted by *NeuroImage*!

 **2024.8.30** Siying Li successfully defended her PhD today!